fatalerrorist/website/README.md

-# Fatalerrorist aka Balicien's Resume
+# Fatalerrorist also known as Balicien's Resume